mosra/m.css/doc/doxygen.rst

     that case the documentation mentions which revision to use or which patch you need to apply.

-Everything you need apart from Doxygen itself is a Python script and a bunch of template files.
-You can get that by cloning :gh:`the m.css GitHub repository <mosra/m.css$master/doxygen>` and looking into the ``doxygen/`` directory:
+The base is contained in a single Python script and related style/template files, for advanced features such as math rendering it'll make use of internals of some `m.css plugins <{filename}/plugins.rst>`_.
+Clone :gh:`the m.css GitHub repository <mosra/m.css$master/doxygen>` and look into the ``doxygen/`` directory:

 .. code:: sh